What is Imposter Syndrome and How Can You Overcome It?

 Imposter Syndrome is incredibly common, with more than 70% of people experiencing it at some time.
 Even great minds like Albert Einstein and talent like Meryl Streep may have suffered from Imposter Syndrome.

 If we let Imposter Syndrome get the better of us, it can have a significant effect on our growth and development.
 Symptoms can show up as a high level of stress, a loss of confidence, a fear of failure, and severe anxiety, which can prevent us from moving forward with anything new or challenging.

-To overcome Imposter Syndrome, it’s very important that we can internalize our accomplishments and celebrate them, challenge limiting beliefs, and show off our strengths.
+To overcome Imposter Syndrome, it’s very important that we learn to internalize and celebrate our accomplishments, challenge limiting beliefs, and show off our strengths.

 When you next feel like Imposter Syndrome is creeping in, ask yourself these questions: